enorganic/gtin/README.md

 - **gtin** (str|int): A string or number representing a GTIN, including the check-digit.

-  - When the *gtin* parameter is provided, the last (rightmost) digit is used to validate the GTIN if no value is provided for the parameter *check_digit*.
+  - When the *gtin* parameter is provided, the last (rightmost) digit is used to validate the GTIN.

 - **length** (int):